Landlord’s Review Sample Clauses

 AutoNDA by SimpleDocs

 Landlord’s Review.
-Without otherwise limiting the criteria upon which Landlord may withhold its consent, Landlord shall be entitled to consider all reasonable criteria including, but not limited to, the following: (1) whether or not the proposed subtenant or assignee is engaged in a business which, and the use of the Premises will be in a manner which, is in keeping with the then character and nature of all other tenancies in the Building, (2) whether the use to be made of the Premises by the proposed subtenant or assignee will comply with the permitted use under this Lease, and whether such use would be prohibited by any other portion of this Lease, including, but not limited to, any reasonable rules and regulations then in effect, or under applicable laws, and whether such use imposes a greater load upon the Premises and the Building services than imposed by Tenant, (3) the business reputation of the proposed individuals who will be managing and operating the business operations of the proposed assignee or subtenant, and the long-term financial and competitive business prospects ability of the proposed assignee or subtenant to properly and successfully operate its business in the Premises (or subleased premises, as applicable) and meet the financial and other obligations of this Lease (if Tenant is proposing an assignment) or the proposed sublease (if Tenant is proposing a sublease), and (4) the creditworthiness and financial stability of the proposed assignee or subtenant in light of the responsibilities involved.
-In any event, Landlord may withhold its consent to any assignment or sublease, if (i) the proposed assignment or sublease requires alterations, improvements or additions to the Premises or portions thereof which would materially reduce the value of the existing leasehold improvements in the Premises or are otherwise structural in nature, or (ii) the portion of the Premises proposed to be sublet is irregular in shape and/or does not permit safe or otherwise appropriate means of ingress and egress, or does not comply with governmental safety and other codes, or (iii) the proposed subtenant or assignee is either a governmental or quasi-governmental agency or instrumentality thereof, or (iv) Landlord or Landlord’s agent has shown space in the Building to the proposed assignee or subtenant or its agent or has responded to any inquiries from the proposed assignee or subtenant or its agent concerning availability of space in the Building, at any time within the precedi...
+Without otherwise limiting the criteria upon which Landlord may withhold its consent, Landlord shall be entitled to consider all reasonable criteria including, but not limited to, the following: (1) whether or not the proposed subtenant or assignee is engaged in a business which, and the use of the Premises will be in an manner which, is in keeping with the then character and nature of all other tenancies in the Building, (2) whether the use to be made of the Premises by the proposed subtenant or assignee will comply with the permitted use under this Lease, and whether such use would be prohibited by any other portion of this Lease, including, but not limited to, any rules and regulations then in effect, or under applicable laws, and whether such use imposes a materially greater load upon the Premises and the Building services than imposed by Tenant, (3) the business reputation of the proposed individuals who will be managing and operating the business operations of the proposed assignee or subtenant, and the ability of the proposed assignee or subtenant to properly and successfully operate its business in the Premises and meet the financial and other obligations of this Lease, and (4) the creditworthiness and financial stability of the proposed assignee or subtenant in light of the responsibilities involved and the portion of the Premises being assigned or subleased (as determined by Landlord in its good faith, prudent business judgment).
+In any event, Landlord may withhold its consent to any assignment or sublease, (i) if the proposed assignment or sublease requires alterations, improvements or additions to the Premises or portions thereof which would materially reduce the value of the existing leasehold improvements in the Premises, or (ii) if the portion of the Premises proposed to be sublet is irregular in shape and/or does not permit safe or otherwise appropriate means of ingress and egress, or does not comply with governmental safety and other codes, or (iii) if the proposed subtenant or assignee is either a governmental or quasi-governmental agency or instrumentality thereof, or (iv) in the event Tenant is not the sole tenant of the Office Space, if Landlord or Landlord’s agent has shown space of comparable size and quality in the Building to the proposed assignee or subtenant or its agent or has responded to any inquiries from the proposed assignee or subtenant or its agent concerning availability of space in the Building, at any time within the p...